stormpath/stormpath-documentation/source/reference.rst

   * - ``accounts``
     - Link
     - N/A
-    - A link to the Accounts owned by this Directory.
+    - A link to a collection of the :ref:`Accounts <ref-account>` owned by this Directory.

   * - ``applicationMappings``
     - Link
     - N/A
-    - A link to a collection of any accountStoreMapping resources that include this Directory.
+    - A link to a collection of any :ref:`accountStoreMapping <ref-asm>` resources that include this Directory.

   * - ``applications``
     - Link